picturas-um/picturas-watermark-tool-ms/README.md

 2. request mocker: publishes mock requests to the queue.
 3. the watermark tool microservice: processes the requests and publishes results.

-> This project includes a "request mocker" under `usage_example` folder to ease development.
-The requests should eventually be produced by a real microservice (e.g., a project management service).
+> This project includes a `request mocker` under `usage_example` folder to ease development.
+The requests should eventually be produced by a _real microservice_ (e.g., a project management service).

 In detail, after a request is sent, one of the watermark tool microservices reads it from their queue, applies the watermark, and saves the watermarked image.
 After having processed a given request, a `ResultMessage` is sent to `picturas.tools` _exchange_ under the `results` _routing key_.